 “At times you felt like there were a hundred voices; at others, only one.” – Varsity

-The Gesualdo Six are a vocal sextet specialising in the performance of renaissance polyphony, directed by Owain Park.
+The Gesualdo Six are a vocal consort specialising in the performance of renaissance polyphony, directed by Owain Park.
 Formed in March 2014 for a performance of Gesualdo’s Tenebrae Responsories for Maundy Thursday, the ensemble has since gone on to perform over 50 concerts around the UK, including two summer tours.

 In 2016, the group successfully curated their first Composition Competition, supported by St John’s Smith Square and the Music Sales group of companies.
 The judges (John Rutter, Stephen Layton, Kate Johnson and Owain Park) were amazed by the number of entries and the extremely high standard of work; in the end there were over 170 entries spanning six continents.

 The group’s first recording will be an album of English renaissance polyphony, due for release in late 2017.